 Applicants are required to develop a PhD project proposal of not more than 1500 words.
 The proposal should outline your main research questions, engage with the relevant literature and provide a brief description of the research methods that will be applied to your project.

 Applications will be assessed based on academic performance and the quality of the research proposal.
-Applicants are welcome to discuss their research proposals with Dr Shainaz Firfiray or Dr Karen Bilsland prior to formally applying.
+Applicants are welcome to discuss their research proposals with Dr Shainaz Firfiray or Dr Elham Moonesirust prior to formally applying.

 Applicants should have or are expected to have achieved by the start date of the PhD programme, at least an undergraduate honours degree and a master’s degree in a relevant Social Sciences discipline.